DADAHOJO/bootdev-security-journey/README.md

 # Boot.dev Security Engineering Journey

-I am a cybersecurity / hardware security engineer building stronger software engineering, backend, and DevSecOps skills through Boot.dev.
+I am a cybersecurity / hardware security engineer using Boot.dev to build hands-on software engineering, backend, and DevOps foundations.
+I map those skills to software security using:

+- OWASP Top 10 : Use it to map Boot.dev backend/API lessons to common web application risks. [owasp.org]
+- OWASP ASVS : Use it as a checklist for secure backend/API projects. [owasp.org]
+- NIST SSDF : Use it to understand secure SDLC and professional secure development practices. [csrc.nist.gov]

+Boot.dev concept → Security connection → Portfolio application

 ## Goal
 My goal is to transition from hardware-focused security into broader software security, secure backend engineering, and DevSecOps.